devrev/analytics-codegen/wbgs/wbg-fix-2.md

 - You didn't fully qualify your columns
 - You need to list each column individually

-2. Error: Parser Error: syntax error at or near "," LINE 1: SELECT, FROM ...
+Error: Parser Error: syntax error at or near ","
+LINE 1: SELECT, FROM ...

 #### Reference Name Errors

-1. Error: Cannot find reference 'field_name'
+Error: Cannot find reference 'field_name'

 Solution:

 - Ensure all references include data source name
 - Verify the reference_name exists in dimensions/measures
 - Check for typos in reference names

+#### Other Errors

+1. Error: Failed to create widget - unexpected discriminator: string

 ### Best Practices Checklist